TomerFi/alexa_skill_ask_my_pc/README.md

 - [Log files](#log-files)

 ### Release of liability
-This is not an official guide, it's just what I did to make this skill work.</br>
+This is not an official guide, I just wrote about what I did to make this skill work, so other people who want to can do the same.</br>
 Please consider the instructions in this guide as guide lines only, following them is at your own risk.</br>
 I take no responsibility for any wrong doings on your computer made by yourself or any other.</br>
-If at any point you feel not sure or you're concern your personal security maybe breached, please stop following this guide, rollback any changes you might have made and if need, please contact an it expert to help you fix your computers security.</br>
+If at any point you feel not sure or you're concern your personal security maybe breached, please stop following this guide, rollback any changes you might have made and if need, please contact an it expert to help you fix your computer security.</br>
 This project is designed for personal use only, it's in no way a commercial skill, it is not meant to profit from by me or any other.

 ### Basic concept